Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

 Taken together, WET with W.PS excels under complex sampling mechanisms.
-The weighted regression framework effectively minimizes bias and maintains stable coverage, even under extreme overlap conditions.
-While MOM provides consistent robustness and CVR achieves high efficiency under ideal conditions as in Table \ref{GoodOverlapSimulationResults}, both are more vulnerable to instability when survey weights are heterogeneous.
-Thus, WET with W.PS stands out as the most robust choice , particularly when the sampling mechanism depends on treatment and generates highly variable survey weights.
+The weighted regression framework effectively minimizes bias and maintains stable coverage, even under challenging scenarios with poor overlap.
+While MOM provides consistent robustness and CVR achieves high efficiency under ideal conditions as in Table \ref{GoodOverlapSimulationResults}, both tend to be unstable when survey weights are increasingly heterogeneous.
+Thus, WET with W.PS stands out as a robust choice in our empirical investigation, particularly when the sampling mechanism depends on treatment and generates highly variable survey weights.

-\subsubsection{Across all misspecification scenarios, which methods are more robust and should be recommended under the complex survey setting?}
+\subsubsection{Under misspecification, which methods are more robust and should be recommended under the complex survey setting?}

 When model specifications deviate from the truth, the performance of estimators varies by estimand and overlap.
-Examining the “Mis\textbar Cor,” “Cor\textbar Mis,” and “Mis\textbar Mis” columns in Tables \ref{GoodOverlapSimulationResults} and \ref{PoorOverlapSimulationResults} reveals distinct advantages of MOM and WET over CVR, particularly under poor overlap and misspecified outcome models.

 When the propensity score model is misspecified but the outcome model is correct under good overlap (“Mis\textbar Cor” columns in Table \ref{GoodOverlapSimulationResults}), all three augmented estimators achieve nominal coverage for PATE, demonstrating their doubly robust properties compared to PSW alone, which struggles to achieve even 80\% coverage.
 MOM and WET control bias and coverage better than CVR.
-In poor overlap scenarios (Table \ref{PoorOverlapSimulationResults}), CVR achieves smaller bias but suffers reduced coverage, dropping to only 80\%.
+In poor overlap scenarios (Table \ref{PoorOverlapSimulationResults}), CVR achieves smaller bias but suffers reduced coverage (80\%).
 In contrast, WET with W.PS maintains robustness, achieving 94.1\% coverage for PATO, even with misspecified propensity score models.